vogt4nick/recipes.vogt4nick.com/src/en/breads/pastry-doughs/tart-crust.md

         crust turns golden brown color.
     1. **Cool to room-temperature** on a wire rack before filling.

-    !!! info "Continue baking until crust is golden brown if the pie's filling requires no additonal baking."
+    !!! info "Continue baking until crust is golden brown if the pie's filling requires no additional baking."

     ??? question "Why do we weigh down the pie crust?"